 Along with this decline, there was a decline in the proportion of club members choosing to join the Croquet Association as Individuals.
 The proportion diminished from 45% in 2001 to 27% in 2010.
 The Croquet Association was greatly concerned by this.
 Fundamental changes were introduced.
 Standard Associate subscription was made available to all club members without additional charge.
 Croquet England now has more than 7,500 subscribers - a reasonably large and increasing proportion of the active club players, who now number around 9,800 (calculated by reference to the reports made by clubs for the purposes of the levy).
 There are also (at the last count) 234 players who are direct Croquet England Associates and not members of a club.

 Characteristics of Croquet Players

-Some of the ideas explored are discussed below:
+Some of the ideas explored were: